avisingh599/vo-howard08/README.md

 ###Results
 ![Results on the KITTI VO Benchmark Sequence 0 (2000 frames)](https://github.com/avisingh599/vo-howard08/blob/master/results/2000_frames.bmp)

-Blue is the ground truth.
-Green is the VO estimation.
+Results on the KITTI VO Benchmark Sequence 0 (2000 frames).
+Blue is the ground truth, green is the VO estimation.

+###Contact
 For any queries, contact: avisingh599@gmail.com

 ###License
 MIT